 The NSW Compulsory Third Party (CTP) Scheme, like all other state schemes in Australia, covers Third Parties for personal injury resulting from a road accident.
+This means that if somebody is injured as a result of a road accident and you were behind the wheel but not at fault, their injuries will be covered by your chosen provider.

 - AAMI – A Suncorp Company